bamboleooooo/qatask/README.md

 npx playwright install
 ```

-- You can also run the tests with the following command `npm run test-headless` or `npm run test-headed`
+- You can run the tests with the following command
+  - Headed mode (with browser UI): `npm run test-headed`
+  - Headless mode (no UI, recommended for CI): `npm run test-headless`